u-sb/nginx-source/modules/http-headers-more-filter/README.markdown

 **phase:** *output-header-filter*

 Replaces (if any) or adds (if not any) the specified output headers when the response status code matches the codes specified by the `-s` option *AND* the response content type matches the types specified by the `-t` option.

+If the "-a" option is specified, the specified output headers can be appended directly without clearing the old fields.
+The behavior of builtin headers such as "Content-Type", "Content-Length", "Server", etc. cannot be changed.

 If either `-s` or `-t` is not specified or has an empty list value, then no match is required.
 Therefore, the following directive set the `Server` output header to the custom value for *any* status code and *any* content type: